bytecodealliance/wasi-nn/README.md

    dependency; more information in the [Rust README].
  - In AssemblyScript, download the [package from npmjs.com][npmjs.com] by adding `"as-wasi-nn":
    "^0.3.0"` as an NPM dependency; more information in the [AssemblyScript README].
- - When you call wasmtime, you'll need to pass the flag `--wasi-modules=experimental-wasi-nn` to enable the use use of wasi-nn.
+ - When you call Wasmtime, you'll need to pass the flag `--wasi-modules=experimental-wasi-nn` to enable the use use of wasi-nn.
- - For WasmEdge, you should install [wasi-nn plugin] first.
+ - For WasmEdge, you should install the [wasi-nn plugin] first.

 [crates.io]: https://crates.io/crates/wasi-nn
 [Rust README]: rust/README.md